Timeline of the Libyan civil war (2014–2020): Fall of Tripoli Airport

 On 23 August, after more than a month of fighting, Tripoli International Airport finally fell to fighters from Libyan Central Shield, a coalition of Islamist and Misrata forces.
 The following day, Operation Dawn forces announced that they have consolidated the whole city and adjacent towns after driving out rival Zintan militias 90 kilometers south of the capital.
 Libya's newly elected parliament condemned the offensive and called the militants now in control of Tripoli "terrorist organizations".
 Operation Dawn spokesman later called for the re-assembly of the previous Islamist-dominated GNC and said that the taking over of the airport was necessary to "save the country's sovereignty".
 The Los Angeles Times reported that at least 90% of the airport's facilities, and 20 airplanes, were destroyed in the fighting.

 September 2014

 Islamist armed groups extended their control over central Tripoli.
 The House of Representatives parliament set up operations on a Greek car ferry in Tobruk.
 A rival General National Congress parliament continued to operate in Tripoli.

 On 15 September, targets in the predominantly Amazigh city of Gharyian were subjected to airstrikes.
 Khalifa Haftar claimed to have ordered these attacks.

-On 21 September 2014, a rival oil minister, Mashallah al-Zawie, gave a speech at the oil ministry in Tripoli.
+On 21 September 2014, a rival oil minister, Mashallah al-Zawie, gave a speech at the oil ministry in Tripoli, suggesting that the central government of Libya had lost control of oil production.